 - Destination: This is the final point to which data is transferred.
 The final destination depends on the use case.
 The destination is a Data Warehouse, Data Lake, or Data Analysis and Business Intelligence tool for most use cases.

 - Dataflow: This refers to the movement of data from origin to destination, along with the transformations that are performed on it.
-One of the most widely used approaches to data flow is called ETL (Extract, Transform, Load).
+One of the most widely used data flow approaches is ETL (Extract, Transform, Load).
 The three phases in ETL are as follows:

 - Transform: Transformation can be defined as the process of converting the data into a format suitable for analysis such that it can be easily understood by a Business Intelligence or Data Analysis tool.
 The following operations are usually performed in this phase: